Car parking at Morden Hall Park

 What's happening in the overflow car park?

-If you park in our overflow car park take some time to appreciate the improvements being amde by our Urban Ranger Club.
-The team of 11-24 year olds have been working together to create a continuous corridor of wildlife habitats around the outskirts of the car park to benefit nature and people.
+If you park in our overflow car park take some time to appreciate the improvements being made by our Urban Ranger Club.
+The team of 11-24 year olds have been working together to create a continuous corridor of wildlife habitats around the outskirts of the car park as well as a community kitchen garden to benefit nature and people.